dharaneeshvrd/project-pim/docs/deployer-guide.md

 ```

 #### Upgrade
-- This action upgrades the PIM AI workload image to the latest version available in the repository.
+- This action upgrades the PIM Bootc image to the latest version available in the repository.
 If no latest image is available, it ignores the upgrade.
 The user needs to note that image credentials should be updated in config.ini if the credentials used since the launch of the partition have expired.

 ```shell